Maskless Florida woman who coughed on Pier 1 customer gets 30 days in jail

 Hunter told the judge her family is “permanently scarred” from the fallout of the widely shared video but that her children should not have to suffer further.

-“I often wonder what it would be like if everyone of us, as the flawed human beings we are, had their worst moments reduced to a short video for all the world to see and judge,” she said.
+“I often wonder what it would be like if every one of us, as the flawed human beings we are, had their worst moments reduced to a short video for all the world to see and judge,” she said.
 “The hardest part is that video shows me in the worst possible light on my worst possible day.”

 In sentencing, Ruth focused on the potential impact Hunter’s saliva-spewing cough could have had on Sprague and the lack of remorse or empathy for the way the attack affected her victim.